SergeyMi37/cache-iris-app-tools/README.md

 # cache-iris-apptools
-Solution for technical support and DBMS administrator.
+Application tools for technical support and DBMS administrator.
 View globals arrays, execute queries (including JDBC/ODBC), sending results to email as XLS files.
 Viewer class instances with СRUD editing.
 A few simple graphs on the protocols of the system.

 CSP application but based on jQuery-Ui, Uikit, chart.js, jsgrid.js